Which is the best beach in Sri Lanka?

 Each day we visited a different beach in the area since all of them are just a walk or a short tuk-tuk ride away.
 Besides Unawatuna Beach, I have visited Jungle Beach, Dewata Beach, Wijaya (Delawella) Beach and Weligama Beach.

-• Unawatuna Beach hosts mainly many restaurants for a nice meal/drinks but is still wide enough for lazing around.
+- Unawatuna Beach hosts mainly many restaurants for a nice meal/drinks but is still wide enough for lazing around.

-• Jungle Beach is a bit smaller and it takes a walk through the forest to get there.
+- Jungle Beach is a bit smaller and it takes a walk through the forest to get there.
 There are actually two beaches next to each other.
 Both of them host a couple of huts to buy food/drinks from as well.
 Jungle Beach is great to visit during sunset from Unawatuna since it is facing west.

-• Dewata (Bonavista) Beach is located on the other side of the Unawatuna peninsula.
+- Dewata (Bonavista) Beach is located on the other side of the Unawatuna peninsula.
 Dewata beach is great for its surfing opportunities.

-• Wijaya (Delawella) Beach is a bit more narrow and quiet than Unawatuna Beach but still hosts some restaurants/hotels.
+- Wijaya (Delawella) Beach is a bit more narrow and quiet than Unawatuna Beach but still hosts some restaurants/hotels.
 There are a couple of palm tree swings from where you can swing and capture some beautiful holiday photos (a popular Instagram location).

-• Weligama Beach is actually a bit further away but still only takes half an hour to 45 minutes to get there with a tuk-tuk.
+- Weligama Beach is actually a bit further away but still only takes half an hour to 45 minutes to get there with a tuk-tuk.
 Also a really popular surf location.
 The beach strip is filled with surf shops.

 Besides chilling in the hostel, and the beach and learning how to surf I also managed to make one scuba diving trip in Unawatuna.
 The waters were not the best for diving during that season (visibility being only about 5 meters) but the one tank dive I took part in, was still a great experience.
 Plenty of colourful fish and interesting flora.
 Besides that, it was my first time diving in waters with waves and a current which floated us around underwater.

 As I said before, right next to Unawatuna is the city of Galle.
 There is not much to do in Galle besides visiting the Galle Fort.
 The fort area is beautiful though and offers many shops and dining opportunities.
 Galle Fort is especially worth visiting during the sunset.
-The views on the ocean from the walls are incredible.
+The views of the ocean from the walls are incredible.

 Mirissa & Weligama